ripienaar/free-for-dev/README.md

   * [AdminMart](https://adminmart.com/) — High-Quality Free and Premium Admin Dashboard and Website Templates created with Angular, Bootstrap, React, VueJs, NextJS, and NuxtJS!
   * [Glob tester](https://globster.xyz/) — A website that allows you to design and test glob patterns.
 It also provides resources to learn glob patterns.
   * [OpenUtils](https://openutils.org/) - There are various free tools available for developers, such as HTML/CSS/JavaScript formatters, minifiers, converters, encoders/decoder,s and many others.
+  * [SimpleRestore](https://simplerestore.io) - Hassle-free MySQL backup restoration.
+Restore MySQL backups to any remote database without code or a server.

 **[⬆️ Back to Top](#table-of-contents)**